 \subsection{Spontaneous parametric down-conversion}

 Bell's theorem motivated to look for different sources of entangled states of particles/photons.
-In the early days, some of the methods to realize entangled states were spin zero molecules (as given by Bohm \cite{Bohm1957}), radiative atomic cascade of calcium to create polarization entangled bi-photon states \cite{Alain, Alain1982, Kocher} and non-linear optical processes.
-In recent years, a second order non-linear process known as spontaneous parametric down conversion (SPDC) has become a widely used method to create correlated photon pairs.
-In the SPDC process, a higher energy photon interacts with the non-linear medium and emits two lower energy photons, historically known as signal and idler (see figure~\ref{F1}).
-The SPDC process was first theoretically predicted by Louisell et al in 1961 \cite{FirstSPDCTheory} who modeled it as two oscillators coupled via a time-dependent reactance.
-Later, Giallorenzi \textit{et al} \cite{SPDCscatteringGiallorenzi} explained SPDC as the scattering process in which a pump photon is transformed into a photon-pair because of the non-linear polarization.
-It's first experimental observation was studied by Harris \textit{et al} in 1967~\cite{FirstSPDCexpt}, later followed by many others.
-Burnham \textit{et al} in 1970 experimentally confirmed simultaneous emission of signal and idler photons via coincidence detection~\cite{FirstCCdetectionBurnham}.
-The coincidence-detection study paved the road for use of SPDC photon pairs for fundamental study \cite{hanburybrown1956test} as well as the application based explorations.\\
+In the early days, some of the methods to realize entangled states were spin-zero molecules (as given by Bohm \cite{Bohm1957}), radiative atomic cascade of calcium to create polarization entangled biphoton states \cite{Alain, Alain1982, Kocher}, and non-linear optical processes.
+In recent years, a second-order non-linear process known as spontaneous parametric down conversion (SPDC) has become a widely used method to create correlated photon pairs.
+In the SPDC process, a higher energy photon interacts with the non-linear medium and emits two lower energy photons, historically known as signal and idler (see Figure~\ref{F1}).
+The SPDC process was first theoretically predicted by Louisell \textit{et al.} in 1961 \cite{FirstSPDCTheory}, who modeled it as two oscillators coupled via a time-dependent reactance.
+Later, Giallorenzi \textit{et al.} \cite{SPDCscatteringGiallorenzi} explained SPDC as the scattering process in which a pump photon is transformed into a photon pair because of the non-linear polarization.
+Its first experimental observation was studied by Harris \textit{et al.} in 1967~\cite{FirstSPDCexpt}, later followed by many others.
+Burnham \textit{et al.} in 1970 experimentally confirmed simultaneous emission of signal and idler photons via coincidence detection~\cite{FirstCCdetectionBurnham}.
+The coincidence-detection study paved the way for use of SPDC photon pairs for fundamental study \cite{hanburybrown1956test} as well as the application based explorations.\\

-Boyd \textit{et al.}~\cite{boyd_nonlinear_2008} explains SPDC as a result from the second-order nonlinear polarization in noncentrosymmetric crystals.
-Assuming the absence of resonant atomic excitation and pump field strengths much smaller than the atomic field strength, this process will follow the laws of energy and momentum conservation in lossless media, figure~\ref{F2} shows this schematically.
+Boyd \textit{et al.}~\cite{boyd_nonlinear_2008} explained SPDC as a result of the second-order nonlinear polarization in non-centrosymmetric crystals.
+Assuming the absence of resonant atomic excitation and pump field strengths much smaller than the atomic field strength, this process will follow the laws of energy and momentum conservation in lossless media, Figure~\ref{F2} shows this schematically.
 Because of energy conservation, the total energy of the generated photons equals the energy of the pump photon.
 Therefore

 with $\omega_\mathrm{p,s,i}$ as the angular frequency of the pump, signal and idler photons, respectively.
 Equally, the momentum conservation laws are fulfilled with,